RubixML/ML/docs/index.md

 - [Igbinary extension](https://github.com/igbinary/igbinary) for binary serialization of persistables

 ## What is Rubix ML?
 Rubix ML is a free open-source library for the PHP language that allows you to build programs that learn from your data.
-We provide tools for the entire machine learning life cycle from ETL to training, validation, and production with over 40 supervised and unsupervised learning algorithms.
+We provide tools for the entire machine learning life cycle from ETL to training, cross-validation, and production with over 40 supervised and unsupervised learning algorithms.

 ## Getting Started
-If you are new to machine learning, we recommend the section [What is Machine Learning?](what-is-machine-learning.md) to get started.
+If you are new to machine learning, we recommend taking a look at the [What is Machine Learning?](what-is-machine-learning.md) section to get started.
 If you are already familiar with basic ML concepts, you can browse the [basic introduction](basic-introduction.md) for a brief look at a typical Rubix ML project.
 From there, you can browse the official tutorials below which range from beginner to advanced skill level.

 ### Tutorials & Example Projects
 Check out these example projects using the Rubix ML library.
 Most come with instructions and a pre-cleaned dataset.